 If you have a newer Macbook Pro, the mini display port is actually the Thunderbolt port.
 You can plu If you have a newer Macbook Pro, the mini display port is actually the Thunderbolt port.
 You can plug any mini display port connector into the Thunderbolt port.

 - Written by Jason S from Waverley

 How do I connect two monitors to my mac mini?
 What cables do I need please help?

 - Asked by Dawn A from Leeds

 Assuming you are using a recent Mac Mini with a HDMI port and a Thunderbolt port: Connect to one mon Assuming you are using a recent Mac Mini with a HDMI port and a Thunderbolt port: Connect to one monitor using a standard HDMI cable.
 Connect to the second monitor using a MiniDisplay/Thunderbolt to HDMI adapter with an HDMI cable.
 Hope this helps!

 I have a late 2013 macbook pro.
 I need to know what I need to connect it to my LG HDMI-ready TV.
 Thank you.

 - Asked by Cheri G from Tuscumbia

-- Asked by John Mark A from Palo Alto
+- Asked by Clark N from Marina

 I want to connect my iPad Air 2 to a VGA projector, which connector do I need please?